ltspicer/LTspice-Show-7-Segment/README.md

 Colour dark: RGB value for a deactivated digit, (V (<Segment>) <<Threshold>). (preset: C0C0C0)

 now enter the column names as in the txt .....if needed.

+Desktop Icon: Linux users can create a starter (type: application, command: s7s >> the condition is that the s7s is stored in /usr/local/bin) and add this icon (7segment.png).